 – Place dough on lightly floured surface; flatten slightly.

-– To knead dough, fold dough in half toward you and press dough away from you with heels of hands.
+– To knead the dough, fold dough in half toward you and press dough away from you with heels of hands.

 – Continue kneading, using as much of the remaining flour as needed to form a stiff, elastic dough.